TigranMelkonyan/IoT-Messaging-Platform/README.md

 This project provides a robust starting point for creating IoT based applications, empowering developers to adapt it to their unique requirements.
+Additionally, the user creation process can be adapted to other business requirements.

 ## Used Technologies